A lonely traveler then, ‘twixt birth and death—

 A pilgrimage replete with bloody strife;

-A gauntlet there of tribulation run
+A gauntlet there of tribulation run—

-So beaten, bound, by every word disgraced;
+So beaten, bound—by every word disgraced;

 More battles seeming lost than those fair won

-And even night’s reprieve by fret defaced.
+And even night’s reprieve, by fret erased.

 Yet comes the morning with the waxing light